Sciatica

 - Self-refer to Move Well for personalised support and access to a wide range of physical activity opportunities, tailored to your specific needs and preferences.

-There is more specific exercise information in our Keeping on moving leaflet.
-Alternatively, here are some videos to give you some options from an organisation called Versus Arthritis but these exercises are helpful for most people with spinal pains (not just those with arthritis).
+If you prefer to follow along with an exercise video, here are some options from an organisation called Arthritis UK.
+These exercises are helpful for many people with spinal pains (not just those with arthritis).

 Tailored stretching: Neck and back exercises (for arthritis and joint pain)